One website coming up!

 Best Supporting Actors who wore glasses to the ceremony include Robert Downey Jr., Ke Huy Quan (Everything Everywhere All at Once), Christoph Waltz (to accept his second award) and Mahershala Ali (while accepting his second award).

-Giorgio Armani dressed Leonardo DiCaprio, Brendan Fraser and Ke Huy Quan.
-In contrast, Saint Laurent dressed Rami Malek (Best Actor for Bohemian Rhapsody), Jared Leto and Robert Downey Jr.
+Saint Laurent has also dressed three (3) winners: Rami Malek (Best Actor for Bohemian Rhapsody), Jared Leto and Robert Downey Jr.

 What About the Watches?

-Some winners showed off their wristwear more readily than others.
-A handful of winners had their tuxedos tailored in such a way as to allow a glimpse of their stunning timepieces.
-In contrast, others kept their watches to themselves.
+A handful of winners had their tuxedos tailored to allow a glimpse of their stunning timepieces, while others kept their watches more to themselves.
 As a result, it’s challenging to know what watch every winner wore.
 However, we did identify the following beauties.

 Daniel Kaluuya and Mahershala Ali wore Cartier Santos de Cartier Skeletons for their second win.
 Rami Malek also chose a Cartier watch, the timeless Tank Americaine.

 Cillian Murphy (Best Actor for Oppenheimer) and Troy Kotsur wore the Omega De Ville Prestige.
-In contrast, Ke Huy Quan wore an Omega Constellation Globemaster.
+Ke Huy Quan wore an Omega Constellation Globemaster.
+And Kieran Culkin flashed Omega’s De Ville Trésor timepiece with a burgundy dial.

 Matthew McConaughey and Colin Firth (Best Actor for The King’s Speech) selected watches from Chopard’s L.U.C. collection.
 Meanwhile, Robert Downey Jr. and Jean Dujardin (Best Actor for The Artist) wore Jaeger-LeCoultre timepieces — a Reverso Tribute Chronograph for Downey and a Memovox Tribute to Deep Sea for Dujardin.